LeoPlatform/connectors/README.md

 ### 2: Create a database connector
 If you already have a connector setup for this database connection, skip this step.

-Using the CLI, create a connector bot using the connector for your database type.
-Example:
+Using the CLI, create a connector bot for each database you need to connect to.
+If one or more of your connections are an endpoint or a database type we don't support, see the basicConnector section.
 ##### Syntax
 ```bash
 leo-cli create leo-connector-{connector type} checksum {bot name}